databio/logmuse/docs/tutorial.md

 Say you have one package that uses logmuse and you want to link a logger from another package so that the CLI arguments can control the imported package.

+Not much you gotta do.
+Just do the above. that's it.
+Make sure your package isn't making a root logger or something silly like that.

+Since we're initiating a root logger here that has the CLI, and all the others should propogate, their messages should get handled according to the settings of the root logger.

+Old way:
 ```
 # Set the logging level.
 if args.dbg: